renatomaia/loski/doc/manual.md

 If `j` is absent, then it is assumed to be equal to -1 (which is the same as the string length).

 This operation is not available for `listen` sockets.
-For disconnected datagram sockets, it is necessary to provide `address` with the peer address the data is destined.
+For datagram sockets, it is necessary to provide `address` with the peer address the data is destined.

 In case of success, this function returns the number of bytes from `data` effectivelly sent through `socket`.
 Otherwise it returns `nil` plus an error message.